 Preschoolers and PreKindergarteners will actively explore in centers that encourage emergent literacy and math skills.
 Block play, dramatic play, music, stories and art experiences will be part of daily routines.
-Weather permitting, outdoor play will be available each day.

-Discipline means, “to teach”.
+At ECLC the purpose of constructive discipline/guidance is to teach children valuable social skills, develop self-discipline, and self control.
 We believe that children learn appropriate behavior through modeling from adults, design of the environment, developmentally appropriate materials, redirection, and problem solving through small group discussions.
 Teachers use positive techniques of guidance, including logical or natural consequences and encouragement of appropriate behavior.
 Consistent, clear rules are developed with the children and are discussed with them, modeled, and practiced.
 Gentle reminders will be given as well.
 Children are treated with love and understanding in each unique situation that occurs.
 Parents and teachers will work together to develop a clear understanding of individual goals for each child.
 Teachers will seek ideas from parents when dealing with unique situations.
 The overall goal is for children to learn to communicate in a social group and to develop self-control and respect for materials, self and others.

 Our teachers demonstrate care, love, and respect for each individual child.
 A background check is completed on all staff through the Family Care Safety Registry and a nationwide criminal record check.
 Each staff has a job description to help guide and measure his or her performance, and are required to attend ongoing professional development workshops and training.